NTIG-Uppsala/Classroom-Seating-Planner/README.md

 - After the download has finished, run the exe file.
   - You may receive a warning from Windows defender.
 Click on `More info` and then `Run anyway` to ignore the warning and run it anyway.

-It's worth noting that the program does not install itself on your computer.
+The program does not install itself on your computer.
 It is a standalone file that you run from anywhere, probably your downloads folder.
 To run it again, you will need to find the file and run it.

 ## Docs